YTO - BWI

 • If you live a distance away from YYZ and you have an early flight, consider booking a Toronto hotel near the airport and avoid the stress of commuting in the morning.
 Hotels around the airport offer accommodation and dining services.
 Comfort Inn Airport West, Residence & Conference-Brampton, Double Tree by Hilton Toronto Airport, and Best Western Plus Toronto Airport Hotel are worth considering.

-Top 4 airlines serving from Toronto to Baltimore
+Reviews of the top 5 airlines flying from Toronto to Baltimore

 See real verified KAYAK customer reviews for airlines flying from Toronto to Baltimore.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.